Factbox: Getting out of gas - the sold and scrapped projects

 “The beauty of CCS and hydrogen is that they can also be used to decarbonise heavy industry and other hard-to-reach sectors, which we know will be essential in achieving net zero by 2050,” said Stephen Wheeler, managing director of SSE Thermal.

-Meanwhile, RWE (RWEG.DE) is investigating how hydrogen and carbon capture can help reduce carbon emissions from its 2.2 GW gas-fired Pembroke power station in Wales. read more
+Meanwhile, RWE is investigating how hydrogen and carbon capture can help reduce carbon emissions from its 2.2 GW gas-fired Pembroke power station in Wales.

 WRITE DOWNS/PHASE-OUT